Arilas/minorm/README.md

 ## Why use MinORM

 If you are tired by highweight ORMs like [Bookshelf](https://github.com/tgriesser/bookshelf) or [Sequelize](https://github.com/sequelize/sequelize), and want just some basic functionality from it - MinORM can be a good start point.
+MinORM also have build-in Migrations module that you can use.

 ## Installation and usage